 Because you might not be familiar with all the lingo yet: here’s a primer on some astrology stuff.

-We hear you, hairsplitters: the Sun, the Moon, and Pluto aren’t technically planets, but they’re referred to that way in astrology.
+I hear you, hairsplitters: the Sun, the Moon, and Pluto aren’t technically planets, but they’re referred to that way in astrology.
 In order to suss out what’s going on in your chart — or in your present reality — you have to understand the motion of the planets.
-Like houses, each planet also corresponds to — or should we say rules — a sign.
+Each planet also corresponds to — or should we say rules — a sign.
 For instance, you’ve got the Moon, which rules emotional Cancer — and thus governs our emotions.
 Planets also orbit the sun at different speeds, which affects how long you can expect to feel their impact.
 The inner planets (like the Sun, Moon, Mercury, Venus, and Mars) move faster through the zodiac, which means their effects are more transitory.
-The outer planets (like Jupiter, Saturn, Neptune, Uranus, and Pluto) take their time, which means they bring deeper (and more meaningful) change.
+The outer planets (like Jupiter, Saturn, Neptune, Uranus, and Pluto) take their time, which means they bring deeper (and more long-term) change.
 Read more

 What I offer here is a bit more involved than your typical newspaper horoscope.
 Daily horoscopes look at one aspect of your chart — your sun sign — and give you a generalized interpretation of how things look for you and the millions of other people born that month.
 They do nothing to account for the fact that your Sun is at 15 degrees Taurus, versus the other guy’s Sun, which is at 29 degrees Taurus and is being tightly aspected by Mars and Saturn.
 Read more